openstack-archive/fuel-docs/pages/reference-architecture/network-concepts/6010-logical-networks.rst

 .. index:: Admin (PXE) Network

-Admin (PXE) Network ("Fuel network")
+Admin (PXE) network ("Fuel network")

-  The Fuel Master Node uses this network to provision and orchestrate the OpenStack environment.
+  The Fuel Master node uses this network to provision and orchestrate the OpenStack environment.
   It is used during installation to provide DNS, DHCP, and gateway services to a node before that node is provisioned.